28-Year-Old Defensive Tackle – Tennessee Titans

 Bennie Logan Contract Information:

-Signed a one-year, $8 million contract with the Chiefs in March of 2017.
+Signed a contract with the Titans in April of 2018.

 To instantly reveal our fantasy analysis of every player – including Bennie Logan – simply subscribe now.

 |2018 Proj||28||TEN||Subscribe now to see our 2018 projections for Bennie Logan|

 Age is determined on September 1st of each season.